Cris7777/MSiA423-Project-Repo/README.md

   * Data Overview

     The dataset contains information on 18,207 players.
-Each player has
+Each player has unique ID and name with 85 attributes

     + Descriptive Statistics
     + Skewness